Updated on October 31, 2022 by Sarina Tariq

 Muslin is a loosely woven light to medium weight cotton cloth with a lot of uses in sewing.
 Some trace the origin of Muslin fabric to Mosul in Iraq and some to the South Indian Port Musulipattam; wherever it was first made, today it is a widely used cotton fabric throughout the world.

-In sewing terms Muslin also refers to the test garment you make, before you make the final garment – this practice garment is termed so because this is usually made with an inexpensive muslin cloth. ( Though nowadays even if you make a test pattern in polyester it is still called a muslin).
-It is regarded as an important step in fashion designing as a muslin serves as a neutral medium to develop the designer’s creative vision
+In sewing terms, Muslin also refers to the test garment you make before you make the final garment – this practice garment is termed so because this is usually made with an inexpensive muslin cloth. ( Though nowadays, even if you make a test pattern in polyester, it is still called a muslin).
+It is regarded as an important step in fashion design as a muslin serves as a neutral medium to develop the designer’s creative vision.

 The best quality of muslin cloth is that as a 100% natural fabric you can breathe in it.
 It is made from carded cotton yarn.